bhboyle/ESP32_Light_Switch/README.md

 6. Standard Normally open switching and three way switching
 7. If I can figure it out, I would like the switch to know if the switched circuit is active.
 Meaning, if the switch is on.
 This will require a means to measure the current on the switched side.
 8. LED colors.
 Green - WIFI and MQTT connected, Red - Boot up, Yellow - WIFI connected
+9. Remeber power state for power failues using preferences